Andre-lab/evodock/README.md

 ## EvoDOCK outputs

-EvoDOCK outputs everything in the directoy passed to the `output_path` option in the config file (see [Outputs] in the previous section for more information).
+EvoDOCK outputs everything in the directory passed to the `output_path` option in the config file (see [Outputs] in the previous section for more information).
 The following describes the outputs of EvoDOCK in detail.
 For understanding some of the outputs of the symmetrical protocols it is advisable to read about [Symmetry in Rosetta](https://www.rosettacommons.org/docs/latest/rosetta_basics/structural_concepts/symmetry).

 ### EvoDOCK structure files